alexey-martynov/alexey-martynov.github.io/_posts/2024-08-29-complex-latex-usage.md

 This set of documents has a lot of cross-references and shared
 materials:

-* The class diagrams, for example, need to included to textbook, presentation and corresponding handout.
+* The class diagrams, for example, need to be included to textbook, presentation and corresponding handout.
 They should be updated in all places simultaneously.